USDAForestService/fs-open-forest/README.md

     - [User stories and other requirements](https://github.com/18F/bpa-fs-epermit-api)
     - [Schemas describing how ePermitting fields match SUDS fields](https://github.com/18F/fs-permit-api-schemas)

+ - [Project Wiki](https://github.com/18F/fs-online-permitting/wiki) This details the work done so far, with details each month.

 ## Discovery research

 We started this project with substantial research into the needs our work need to meet.